pesoklp13/docker-nx-cli-unit-tests/README.md

 That wrapper has the additional switches `--enable-webgl --ignore-gpu-blacklist` enabled, which are required for software WebGL rendering.

-This can be configured in the karma configuration, f.e.
+This can be configured in the jest configuration, f.e.

 ```
 browsers: ['/usr/bin/xvfb-chromium-webgl'],